lostjared/MasterX_System/system/README.md

 ### Step 1: Compile and Install `libcxx_scan` and `ETL` (Optional)

-If you wish to use `ETL` (Extended Template Library), follow these instructions to compile and install the necessary dependencies:
+If you wish to use `ETL` (Easy Toy Langauge), follow these instructions to compile and install the necessary dependencies:

 1. **Enter the compiler directory:**